open5e/open5e/source/equipment/sentient-magic-items.rst

 If a sentient item attempts to take control of its wielder, the wielder must make a Charisma saving throw, with a DC equal to 12 + the item's Charisma modifier.
-On a failed save, the wielder is charmed by the item for 1d12 hours.
-While charmed, the wielder must try to follow the item's commands.
+On a failed save, the wielder is :ref:`srd:charmed` by the item for 1d12 hours.
+While :ref:`srd:charmed`, the wielder must try to follow the item's commands.
 If the wielder takes damage, it can repeat the saving throw, ending the effect on a success.
 Whether the attempt to control its user succeeds or fails, the item can't use this power again until the next